sonosergi/SSHPenetrationKit/README.md

 ## SSH Tunnels
 ### Installation
-Ensure that you have the 'sshtunnel' library installed.
+Ensure that you have the `sshtunnel` library installed.
 If it is not already installed, run the following command in your terminal:
 ```shell
 pip install sshtunnel
 ```
 ### Configuration
 Open the Python script file in a text editor.
-Import the SSHTunnelForwarder class from sshtunnel at the beginning of the script:
+Import the `SSHTunnelForwarder` class from `sshtunnel` at the beginning of the script:
 ```python
 from sshtunnel import SSHTunnelForwarder
 ```
 ### Code Modification
-Locate the 'is_ssh_open' function in the script and make the following changes:
+Locate the `is_ssh_open` function in the script and make the following changes:
 1. Create an instance of 'SSHTunnelForwarder' to configure the SSH tunnel:
 ```python
 tunnel = SSHTunnelForwarder(